How to Buy An Investment Property in New York City

 Does the radiator leak or make noise?

-Preventative renovations can help combat future tenant complaints and lead to less maintenance down the road.
+Preventative renovations can help combat future tenant complaints and lead to less maintenance.

-Older properties may be cheaper to purchase, and property taxes may be lower than newer or brand-new developments.
+Older properties may be cheaper, and property taxes may be lower than newer or brand-new developments.

-Plenty of price/cost comparisons and calculations need to be made in order to determine the solidness of an investment and which one is right for you.
+Plenty of price/cost comparisons and calculations need to be made to determine the solidness of an investment and which one is right for you.

 Getting Started in NYC Real Estate Investment

-So you’ve done the calculations, and you’re ready to take the next step.
+So, you’ve done the calculations and are ready to take the next step.
 Congrats—an investment property is an exciting milestone.

 You might want to consider working with a realtor who is highly experienced in investment properties while selecting your first property.

-Look over their CV or ask for case studies and references from clients they worked with on investment properties in the past.
+Look over their CV or ask for case studies and references from clients they worked with on investment properties.

 A realtor who has experience in your desired neighborhoods is a huge plus.